-"violin" pattern.
-Wolf, nursery web, and funnel weaver are typically large, robust, and hairy with stripes or bands on their legs.
-These characteristics will help distinguish them from brown recluse spiders, which never have stripes or bands on their legs, or spots or multiple stripes on the abdomen.
+Wolf, nursery web, and funnel weaver spiders are often mistaken for brown recluse spiders because people misinterpret the stripes on the head region and the abdomen as a "violin" pattern on these spiders.
+Wolf, nursery web, and funnel weaver are typically large, robust, and hairy with striping or banding on their legs.
+These characteristics will help distinguish them from brown recluse spiders, which never have stripes or bands on their legs, or markings on the abdomen.